8 types of emergency loans

 Since the cash advance is tied to your existing card’s credit limit, it doesn’t require an additional credit check.
 Still, credit card cash advances have higher interest rates than your card’s variable APR.
 There is also no grace period like you get with everyday purchases.
 So, interest will start to accrue on the funds right away.
 You’ll also likely have to pay a transaction fee between 3 and 5 percent of the purchase amount.

 Cardholders with active credit cards in good standing who need to borrow small amounts quickly.

 - Funds are easily accessible from any ATM

 3. Payday loans

-Payday loans are a type of instant loan that lets you borrow a small amount (usually a few hundred dollars).
-The repayment term for these types of emergency loans is extremely short, often within two weeks or by your next pay period.
+Payday loans are a type of instant loan that let you borrow a small amount — usually a few hundred dollars.
+The repayment term for these loans is extremely short, often within two weeks or by your next pay period.

 4. Title loans